Introducing camdl: engineering rigor for stochastic compartmental modeling

 Surveying the likelihood surface before you fit

 The hardest fitting bugs aren’t the ones where the chain fails to converge — those at least tell you something is wrong.
-They’re the ones where the chain converges confidently to the wrong answer, because the model has an identifiability problem you didn’t see coming: two parameters trading off along a ridge, a parameter pinned at a bound you set too tight, a region of parameter space the data simply cannot distinguish from another.
-Fitting a model you haven’t first surveyed is, in my experience, the single most common way to spend a week producing a result that doesn’t survive a careful look.
+They’re the ones where a single optimization run confidently points a researcher to one plausible parameter point among an unseen sea of equally plausible alternative parameters.
+While multi-start optimizations, parallel MCMC chains, and convergence diagnostics can surface these identifiability issues (and all are built into camdl), I wanted an exploratory data analysis (EDA) approach to catching these types of model fitting pathologies earlier: two parameters trading off along a ridge, a parameter pinned at a bound you set too tight, a region of parameter space the data simply cannot distinguish from another.

-So before any camdl fit run, I almost always reach for camdl survey
+So before any camdl fit run, I almost always reach for camdl survey — a

-You see in one figure what would take a day of mis-spent IF2 runs to discover:
+With camdl survey, modelers can see in one figure what would take a day of

-basin actually lives, and whether your bounds were sensible to begin with.
-The
+trade off in ridges, where the basin actually lives, and whether your bounds

-brightest cluster of points is also the natural starting neighborhood for the
+were sensible to begin with.
+The brightest cluster of points is also a natural

-directly from the top-K survey points (init_method = "survey_top_k").
-A
+seed its IF2 chains directly from the top-K survey points with init_method = "survey_top_k").
+A survey is an exploratory diagnostic, not a fitter; it

-cheapest hour of compute in the whole workflow, and it reliably saves many more
+doesn’t produce an MLE.
+But it’s the cheapest hour of compute in the whole

 Calibration is a workflow, not a script